* Euro falls sharply after Draghi's comments on deposit

 York, said Draghi's comments on negative deposit rates are "a

 less than subtle form of FX verbal intervention."

 "Draghi knew exactly what he was doing and it is very likely

-than a way of saying we are keeping all our policy options open,
+than a way of saying 'We are keeping all our policy options

-and was one of the few ways Draghi could significantly impact
+open,' and was one of the few ways Draghi could significantly

-Trading was choppy, with the euro earlier rising to a
+Trading was choppy, with the euro rising to an early

 session peak of $1.3215 after Draghi said the central bank's

 monetary policy will remain accommodative for as long as needed.

 Some analysts said the comments boosted hopes further stimulus